 For example, the statute of limitations may be tolled during a period of time where the defendant has fled the State of Florida or during a period when you are under 18 or mentally incapacitated and do not have a parent or guardian capable of protecting your interests.

 However, if the statute is tolled because you are a minor or mentally incapacitated, a Florida statute of repose still prevents you from filing your claim any more than seven years after the date of your injury (with limited exceptions in medical malpractice cases).

 How Can a Florida Personal Injury Lawyer Help Me?

 A Florida personal injury lawyer can help you understand the tricky statute of limitations rules surrounding the different types of personal injury cases.

-The attorneys at Emmanuel Sheppard & Condon will provide individual focus and attention to your case using our resources as part of one of the Gulf Coast’s largest law firms.
-Call us today for your free consultation.
+The personal injury attorneys at Emmanuel Sheppard & Condon will provide individual focus and attention to your case using our resources as part of one of the Gulf Coast’s largest law firms.
+Call us at 850-444-4878, or contact us online today for your free consultation.